pmem/pmdk/doc/libpmemobj.3.md

 stored on different pmem-aware filesystem.

-To improve reliability and eliminate the single point of failure, all the changes of the data stored in the persistent memory pool could be also automatically written to local !ifndef{WIN32}{or remote} pool replicas, thereby providing a backup for a persistent memory pool by producing a *mirrored pool set*.
+To improve reliability and eliminate the single point of failure, all the changes of the data stored in the persistent memory pool could be also automatically written to local _WINUX(,or remote) pool replicas, thereby providing a backup for a persistent memory pool by producing a *mirrored pool set*.
 In practice, the pool replicas may be considered as binary copies of the "master" pool set.

-Creation of all the parts of the pool set and the associated replica sets can be done with the !pmemobj_create function or by using the **pmempool**(1) utility.
+Creation of all the parts of the pool set and the associated replica sets can be done with the _UW(pmemobj_create) function or by using the **pmempool**(1) utility.

-Restoring data from a local !ifndef{WIN32}{or remote} replica can be done by using the **pmempool-sync**(1) command or !pmempool_sync API from the **libpmempool**(3) library.
+Restoring data from a local _WINUX(,or remote) replica can be done by using the **pmempool-sync**(1) command or _UW(pmempool_sync) API from the **libpmempool**(3) library.

-Modifications of a pool set file configuration can be done by using the **pmempool-transform**(1) command or !pmempool_transform API from the **libpmempool**(3) library.
+Modifications of a pool set file configuration can be done by using the **pmempool-transform**(1) command or _UW(pmempool_transform) API from the **libpmempool**(3) library.

-When creating the pool set consisting of multiple files, or when creating the replicated pool set, the *path* argument passed to !pmemobj_create must point to the special *set* file that defines the pool layout and the location of all the parts of the pool set.
+When creating the pool set consisting of multiple files, or when creating the replicated pool set, the *path* argument passed to _UW(pmemobj_create) must point to the special *set* file that defines the pool layout and the location of all the parts of the pool set.
 The *poolsize* argument must be 0.
 The meaning of *layout* and *mode* arguments doesn't change, except that the same *mode* is used for creation of all the parts of the pool set and replicas.
-If the error prevents any of the pool set files from being created, !pmemobj_create returns NULL and sets *errno* appropriately.
+If the error prevents any of the pool set files from being created, _UW(pmemobj_create) returns NULL and sets *errno* appropriately.

-When opening the pool set consisting of multiple files, or when opening the replicated pool set, the *path* argument passed to !pmemobj_open must not point to the pmemobj memory pool file, but to the same *set* file that was used for the pool set creation.
-If an error prevents any of the pool set files from being opened, or if the actual size of any file does not match the corresponding part size defined in *set* file !pmemobj_open returns NULL and sets
+When opening the pool set consisting of multiple files, or when opening the replicated pool set, the *path* argument passed to _UW(pmemobj_open) must not point to the pmemobj memory pool file, but to the same *set* file that was used for the pool set creation.
+If an error prevents any of the pool set files from being opened, or if the actual size of any file does not match the corresponding part size defined in *set* file _UW(pmemobj_open) returns NULL and sets
 *errno* appropriately.

 The set file is a plain text file, which must start with the line containing a *PMEMPOOLSET* string, followed by the specification of all the pool parts in the